 Serving Options

-This casserole can be served completely on its own, or paired with a simple salad or soup like this creamy cauliflower soup, sweet potato lentil soup or vegan zuppa Toscana.
+This savory casserole can be served completely on its own, or paired with a simple salad or soup like this creamy cauliflower soup, sweet potato lentil soup or vegan zuppa Toscana.

 If you are making this casserole for the holidays, pair it with festive appetizers like these or .